Recliner Furniture: Chairs, Rockers & Gliders

 ABBYSON LIVING Brownstone Premium Top-grain Leather Modern Reclining Armchair

 Abbyson Living Western SK-1706-BRN-2 59" Reclining Leather Loveseat with Plush

 How to Choose Recliners

 Are you looking for a place to take a quick nap or somewhere to put your feet up for the big game?
 A recliner sounds perfect for you.
 Choose from numerous options that rock, push back or swivel in both comfort and style.
 These selections allow you to choose from a variety of colors, materials and designs great for your living room.
-So look no further for modern and traditional recliner models … and soon you’ll be ending your day in the most relaxing way.
+So look no further for modern, traditional and transitional recliner models … and soon you’ll be ending your day in the most relaxing way.

 Size & Budget

 Because recliners vary in size, they can fit right into the decor of fully furnished or almost bare living rooms.
 To minimize the space they take up, many recliners also have retractable footrests.
 As you consider size, be sure to check that both the upright and reclined dimensions of the recliner will fit your space.